agent-uri/agent-uri/docs/rfc/draft-narvaneni-agent-uri-00.md

 Agents MAY expose `inputFormats` and `outputFormats` per capability using standard MIME types (e.g., `application/json`, `application/ld+json`, `application/fipa-acl`).

 Agent descriptors SHOULD include input/output schemas (e.g., JSON Schema) and MAY document content negotiation support via the `contentTypes` field per capability.
-This allows clients to understand and negotiate payload encoding, enabling interoperability across ecosystems that use JSON, JSON-LD, RDF/XML, FIPA ACL, or other formats.
+This allows clients to understand and negotiate payload encoding, enabling interoperability across ecosystems that use JSON, [JSON-LD11], RDF/XML, [FIPA-ACL], or other formats.

-Clients MAY use standard negotiation mechanisms such as `Content-Type` and Accept headers (in HTTP), or envelope metadata (in protocols like JSON-RPC, Matrix, etc.).
+Clients MAY use standard negotiation mechanisms such as `Content-Type` and Accept headers (in HTTP), or envelope metadata (in protocols like [JSON-RPC](#JSON-RPC), [Matrix](#Matrix), etc.).

 Implementations MAY advertise protocol compatility via metadata fields such as `interactionModel`, `orchestration`, or supported `envelopeSchemas` etc. These metadata fields enable clients and agent runtimes to interoperate across heterogeneous ecosystems and communication models.